Scott Borchetta: Racing

 In his youth, Borchetta competed in motocross and quarter midget racing in Southern California.
+He has said in an interview that he became interested in racing after attending the 1970 California 500.
 After a dormancy as he focused on music, he began racing legends cars in 1995 at Nashville Fairgrounds Speedway as part of the Summer Legends Shootout Series founded by country music group Brooks & Dunn.
 In 1999, he moved to the NASCAR SuperTruck Weekly Series and won three consecutive championships from 2003 to 2005, and also raced in the Valvoline Cup Truck Series.
 He was inducted into the Nashville Fairgrounds Speedway Hall of Fame in 2020; his SuperTruck crew chief James Buttrey was enshrined a year later.
 In March 2021, Borchetta was named executive advisor to the Hall of Fame.

 Borchetta befriended NASCAR crew chief Ray Evernham while filming a 2014 episode of Evernham's television series AmeriCarna, and Evernham invited him to drive a 1972 Chevrolet Corvette in the Sportscar Vintage Racing Association.
 He won the SVRA Group 6 national championship in 2020.

 In June 2020, Borchetta debuted in the Trans-Am Series TA2 class at Mid-Ohio Sports Car Course.
 A year later, when Trans-Am joined the IndyCar Series at the new Music City Grand Prix in Nashville, Big Machine Records assumed naming rights of the weekend while Borchetta entered the Trans-Am support event.
+Borchetta acts as the chief promoter of the event, which moved to the Nashville Superspeedway from 2024 onwards after development eliminated the downtown-Nashville street circuit.

-Big Machine Racing, a NASCAR Xfinity Series team owned by Borchetta, began competition in 2021 with Jade Buford as the driver.
+Big Machine Racing, a NASCAR Xfinity Series team owned by Borchetta, began competing in 2021 with Jade Buford as the driver for 32 of the 33 races, with Danny Bohn running the other.
+In 2022, Borchetta fielded his car for a variety of drivers, these being Marco Andretti, Jade Buford, Ross Chastain, Austin Dillon, Ty Dillon, Kaz Grala, Parker Kligerman, Tyler Reddick, Nick Sanchez, and Ricky Stenhouse Jr. In 2023, Kligerman returned to the team to run the full schedule, making the playoffs.
+Buford also returned to the team on a part time basis driving a second entry.